 We often see clients who unwittingly write copy with extensive lists including dozens of related keywords stuffed onto the page.
-Unknowing, unintentional errors like these will cause websites to rank lower in the search engines.
+Unknowing, unintentional errors like these will cause websites to rank lower on search engine return pages (SERPs).
 These types of SEO mistakes can be corrected.

 By contrast, intentional deception will get your entire site banned from Google.

-Cloaking, placing white text on a white background, sneaky redirects, and scraping content are all examples of these “mistakes.”
+Cloaking, placing white text on a white background, sneaky redirects, and scraping content from other websites are all examples of these “mistakes.”

 In reality, they’re more than SEO errors.
 They are errors in judgment.